 Strategise customer engagement

 For many businesses such as retail and hospitality, the holiday season is one of robust sales, peak traffic, and busy staff schedules.
 But small businesses are now competing in a highly fragmented market for both consumers and employees.
-How can you prepare for the public holidays?
+How can you prepare for the the public holidays?

 Begin preparations well in advance of the event/sales season